-Rottweilers are a popular dog breed known for their loyalty, power and endurance.
+Rottweilers are a popular dog breed known for their loyalty, power, and endurance.
 The personality of these dogs varies from dog to dog depending on socialization.
-Some are natural clowns while others are reserved well behaved house dogs.
+Some are natural clowns while others are reserved well-behaved house dogs.

 Interested ?
 Read About Bichon Poodle Mix

 Rottweilers have an appetite that matches their size.
-Depending on the level of activity and age of the dog, a rottweiler can eat between 5 to 10 pounds of dog food every week.
+Depending on the level of activity and age of the dog, a Rottweiler can eat between 5 to 10 pounds of dog food every week.
 Males are characteristically heavy feeders compared to females due to their massive body size.
 Their feeding should be monitored since they have the tendency to overeat and this could significantly increase their weight.

-These dogs could have originated from Rome
+These dogs could have originated from Rome.

 It is believed that rottweilers may be descendants of drover dogs from Ancient Rome.
-These were roman cattle dogs which accompanied Roman armies and their cattle through Switzerland into Southern Germany.
+These were Roman cattle dogs which accompanied Roman armies and their cattle through Switzerland into Southern Germany.

 Rottweilers were perfected in Germany

-Naturally, they needed some assistance to keep the cows in line and the rottweiler’s ancestors were perfect for the job thanks to their stamina and endurance.
+Naturally, they needed some assistance to keep the cows in line, and the rottweiler’s ancestors were perfect for the job thanks to their stamina and endurance.
 These dogs were eventually interbred with local German dogs to create the breed that is known today as the Rottweiler.

-Their name can be pronounced in two ways
+Their name can be pronounced in two ways.

-Rottweilers almost went extinct
+Rottweilers almost went extinct.

-In mid 19th century, railroads and paved roads radically changed how cows were transported to the market.
-The services of herding dogs were no longer required hence rottweilers found themselves without a job.
+In the mid 19th century, railroads and paved roads radically changed how cows were transported to the market.
+The services of herding dogs were no longer required; hence rottweilers found themselves without a job.

 Rottweilers have a massive strong bite due to their large head.
 Rottweilers have a 328 pounds bite force stronger than Pit Bulls and German Shepherds.
 This is almost half the bite force of a shark.

-Rottweilers should be kept away from anything fragile
+Rottweilers should be kept away from anything fragile.

 Rottweilers have a history as herders and its only natural for them to be strict disciplinarians.
 They often bump into things, people and animals when they want them to fall into place.
 Rottweilers should be trained to be gentle especially to children.

-Training a Rottweiler is important
+Training a Rottweiler is important.

-American Rottweilers are different from German ones
+American Rottweilers are different from German ones.

-Rottweilers have only one kind of body marking
+Rottweilers have only one kind of body marking.

-All rottweilers have a standard black color with brown markings on their face, chest and paws.
+All rottweilers have a standard black color with brown markings on their face, chest, and paws.
 The brown markings may come in color variations of tan, rust or mahogany.